loetek/MultiPDFChatBot/README.md

 - Optimizing your chatbot for efficient and accurate responses
 - Best practices for leveraging open-source GPT models, including GPT-3.5 and GPT-4
 - Unlocking the potential of ChatGPT and LangChain to create innovative applications

+## Technology used in building this application
+ - Python
+ - LangChain
+ - ChatGPT API